 Teaching and Learning: the heart of our school

 Hellesdon High School is committed to an evidence informed approach in our classroom practice, based around explicit teaching of new ideas followed by high quality practice.
-This approach will give our students the best possible chance of making excellent progress during their time with us.
+This approach will give our pupils the best possible chance of making excellent progress during their time with us.

-In Year 12 students will be able to select from a range of subjects.
+In Year 12 pupils will be able to select from a range of subjects.
 The option choices are designed to allow students the maximum possible opportunity to progress towards either Higher Education or a career in a suitable profession.